facile-it/php-codec/README.md

 $v1 = $decoder->decode('123');
 // Since '123' is a numeric string which represents an integer,
 // then we can expect the decoding to be successful.
-// Hence, $v1 will be instance of ValidationSuccess
+// Hence, $v1 will be istance of ValidationSuccess

 if($v1 instanceof ValidationSuccess) {
     var_dump($v1->getValue());